loloRvz/ecs-can-monitor/README.md

 These scripts should help the students test and debug their code.

 ## Usage
+Install the linux drivers, follow the instructions on this [link](https://www.kvaser.com/canlib-webhelp/section_install_linux.html)

-Install the dependencies (preferably in a virtualenv)
+Install pip dependencies

     pip install -r requirements.txt